mnichols08/drawer-count-app/README.md

 - HTTPS/localhost required: service workers and install only work over HTTPS or `http://localhost`.
 - Updates: after changing `sw.js`, reload and close/reopen the page to activate.
 In DevTools → Application → Service Workers you can `Update`/`Skip waiting`.
 - Cache versioning: bump `CACHE_VERSION` in `sw.js` when you need to invalidate old caches.
-	- Currently set to `v10`.
+	- Currently set to `v17`.
 Changing this forces clients to fetch new assets after activation.
 - Query busting: `index.html` may add a version query (e.g., `src/main.js?v=5`).
 The SW handles this and serves the cached file correctly.
 - Scope-aware paths: the SW normalizes URLs to its scope so cached assets work even under a subpath.
 - API responses and config are not cached: the SW always fetches `/api/*` and `/config.js` from the network (JSON `503` when offline).
+The SW also broadcasts connectivity state to the page so the UI reflects network changes quickly.
 - Manifest scope and paths are now relative (e.g., `./manifest.webmanifest`, `./src/...`) so deployment under a subpath (like GitHub Pages `/your-repo/`) works out of the box.
 If you customize the base path, ensure `start_url`/`scope` in the manifest still point to `./` for your chosen directory.

 ## Icons